Chris M. Allport: Activism

 Allport had been a youth representative for the Screen Actors Guild.
-He contributed significantly to legislation protecting the welfare, educational and financial rights of young performers and all children.

-In 1999 Allport testified before legislative panels in California and New York on the need for statutory protection for child actors' earnings.
+In 1999, he testified before legislative panels in California and New York on the need for statutory protection for child actors' earnings.
 He did this with Paul Petersen, founder in 1990 of A Minor Consideration, a nonprofit group devoted to protecting and advancing the interests of child actors.

-In 2002 he was appointed by Melissa Gilbert, then President of the Screen Actors Guild, as the national chair of its Young Performers Committee, a joint committee with the American Federation of Television and Radio Artists, co-chaired by Paul Petersen.
+In 2002, he was appointed by Melissa Gilbert, then President of the Screen Actors Guild, as the national chair of its Young Performers Committee, a joint committee with the American Federation of Television and Radio Artists, co-chaired by Paul Petersen.

-Allport served as president of Paul Petersen's organization, A Minor Consideration for a two-year term.

-In 2021, Allport joined the television series, Sports Stories with Denny Lennon.